Oscarnyo/cyberbot-robot/README.md

 Contributions are welcome.
 Fork and submit pull requests.

 ## Acknowledgements
-Special thanks to Soon Wei, Hao Jie, and Jun Ting for their guidance and support in this project.
+Special thanks to Soon Wei, Hao Jie, and Jun Ting for their collaborations and support in this project.
 - Soowei: https://github.com/SwS651
 - Hao Jie: https://github.com/Mito8888
 - Jun Ting: https://github.com/Chen08-16